 Cross-promotion is one of the most underrated (and cost-effective) methods of obtaining new customers.
 By partnering with a business whose target demographic or buyer persona is similar to yours, you can immediately double (or even triple) your potential customer base.

 An example of cross-promoting with a similar business would be a small business that offers healthy meal preparation that partners with a gym or boutique fitness studio.
 Both companies target health-conscious individuals with expendable income, but they are not competitors.
 Share social media posts, set up a booth at the other’s location for special events, or offer a raffle drawing at their location.
 There is no limit to how creative you can be when building and cross-promoting with another small business.

 Most importantly, you need to choreograph all of your small business building efforts.
 All of your existing marketing campaigns and sales processes must be in line with your overall brand message and selling points.
 Your brand voice needs to be consistent and clear and it is crucial that your message remains the same across the board and in all of your channels.

-It is also crucial that you regularly evaluate your efforts.
 You should keep a note of how customers have heard about you.
 This provides quantifiable feedback about where your customers are coming from and which efforts, best practices, and/or techniques are working the best.
-It is likely that your customers would have heard about you from more than one channel which is why diversifying your efforts is crucial in gaining the traction that your business needs to skyrocket off the plateau.
+It is likely that your customers would have heard about you from more than one channel.
+This is why diversifying your efforts is crucial in gaining the traction that your business needs.